-It’s always a good idea to figure out what you have and do some research to find out how much your old instruments could be worth first, though.
+It’s always a good idea to research how much your old instruments could be worth.
 You may not realize that you could be harboring a musical instrument that is incredibly valuable.

 You can also try to sell your old cello or banjo at your local music shop.
 Most times, music stores buy and sell used instruments, and they’ll have a much better idea of what your unwanted instruments are really worth.

 Is that old organ just taking up space?BOOK NOW ❯

 Where Can I Donate Old Musical Instruments Near Me?